DFHack/dfhack/docs/Compile.rst

 How to get the code
 ===================
-DFHack doesn't have any kind of system of code snapshots in place, so you will have to get code from the Github repository using git.
-How to get git is described under the instructions for each platform.
+DFHack doesn't have any kind of system of code snapshots in place, so you will have to get code from the GitHub repository using Git.
+How to get Git is described under the instructions for each platform.

 To get the latest release code (master branch)::